jayza/ImgurAPI/README.md

 ## Documentation

 In order to make this work, you need to register an application with Imgur.
-To do that you can check out this URL [Imgur API Documentation](https://api.imgur.com/).
-After getting your hands on the Client ID and Client Secret of your application you need to configure. *Work work*
+To do that you can check out the [Imgur API Documentation](https://api.imgur.com/).
+After getting your hands on the Client ID and Client Secret of your application you need to configure the settings. *Work work*

 Autoload.php